momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 <img src="/assets/images/ramps_guide/guide_ramp_segment.jpg" alt="A single ramp segment in hammer" style="display: block; margin: auto;">

 This can be very short since it will be copied and rotated repeatedly to create the illusion of a curve.
-Generally ramp segments are rotated by 2 to 5 degrees for each time they are copied.
+Generally, ramp segments are rotated by 2 to 5 degrees for each time they are copied.
-Rotating each segment by too much will make the ramp feel bumpy, but giving it too little will require far too many segments to create the curve.
+Rotating each segment by too much will make the ramp feel bumpy but giving it too little will require far too many segments to create the curve.
 The front and back of the segment can be left as nodraw since when the ramp is finished, most of these faces will not be visible.

 <img src="/assets/images/ramps_guide/guide_secondsegment.jpg" alt="A second ramp segment with the rotation tool" style="display: block; margin: auto;">